-This document is for internal use and aims to help employees understand which information they need to collect the KPIs.
-This document is also meant for external stakeholders, providing them with an overview of the exact details of the reported KPIs.
+This document is intended to help employees understand what information they need to gather the KPIs.
+This document is also intended for external stakeholders to give them an overview of the reporting criteria and details of the indicators reported in our annual report.
+Royal Swinkels has been publishing an integrated report since 2015.
+In the integrated report, we disclose both financial and non-financial information.

-Royal Swinkels Family Breweries has published an integrated report since 2015.
-In the integrated report we disclose both financial and non-financial information.
-We use the standards of Global Reporting Initiative (GRI) as a guideline for our sustainability reporting.
+Our sustainability reporting is in accordance with the standards of the Global Reporting Initiative (GRI).
 The GRI forms the basis for the selection of material topics and reporting principles.
-The Reporting Manual forms the basis for preparing the non-financial KPIs.
+The non-financial KPIs as outlined in the reporting manual are therefore in line with GRI standards.